-- Reside in the city for 30 days prior to the general election
+- Reside in the Ward for 30 days prior to the general election

-- In 2020, elections will be conducted for the office of the Mayor and 3 At-Large council seats.
-Both the Mayor and the At-Large Council are elected to 4 year terms.
-Terms will begin in January 2021 and end in January 2025. (elected candidates are sworn in at the first regular Council meeting in January following election).
+- In 2022, elections will be conducted for the Ward council members.
+Councilmembers are elected to 4 year terms.
+Terms will begin in January 2023 and end in January 2027. (elected candidates are sworn in at the first regular Council meeting in January following election).

-- In cases where more than 6 individuals file for At-Large Council seats, a primary election will be held.
-If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 11th 2020.
-The 6 candidates receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 3, 2020.
+- In cases where more than 2 individuals file for any ward, a primary election will be held.
+If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 9th 2022.
+The two candidates receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 8th, 2022.